ProjectCity-Group/gan-cities/README.md

 ![](screenshot/samples.png)

-# Pix2Pix Map Generator with GAN

-A Pix2Pix GAN that generates a realistic map using an input image.
+This library also provides a Pix2Pix GAN that is capable of generating a realistic map given an input image representing road networks.

 ![](screenshot/Pix2Pix_example.png)

 ## Requirements

 This library has been successfully tested with the following versions: